 Danika's workshop was really, really fun...
 It was a bazillion really funs!
 Olivia, Student, Loyal Heights Elementary

-Danika's Imaginary World Building workshops (or residencies) are a hit with students due to the quick manner in which she engages them in the world-building process.
-She first introduces students to her own fantasy worlds and then delivers guidelines about the craft of world-building.
-The students work individually (or in small groups) to design imaginary world maps, populate their new worlds, and imagine storytelling scenarios.
-These exercises can be self-contained or be used later by a teacher as a jumping off point for a creative writing unit.
+Danika's Building Imaginary Worlds workshops (or residencies) are a hit with students due to the quick manner in which she engages them in the world-building process.
+She first introduces students to her own fantasy worlds and then delivers a step-by-step process in the craft of world-building.
+The students work individually (or in small groups) to design imaginary world maps, populate their new worlds, and bring them to life.
+These exercises can be self-contained or be used later by a teacher as a jumping off point for creative storytelling and writing.
+The beauty of this workshop is that students of all ages and skill levels are able to participate, and it allows them autonomy over their own creative process and product.
+Curricular connections: social responsibility, creative and critical thinking.
+Subject crossovers: geography, anthropology, sociology, politics.

 Danika's popular Imaginary Worlds tours and assemblies are experiential and generative, meaning students walk away with something new that they have created.
 A combination of interactive songs, innovative exercises and a storytelling performance, her assemblies are energetic, pure edu-tainment, and meant for large audiences.
 Whether students are familiar with her books or not, she brings the characters to life and engages the students in populating their own imaginary worlds with fantastic beings and fresh language.
 In addition, Danika offers teachers information about how to expand the students' experience in the classroom.